Can HOA Put a Lien on Your House in Texas? Understanding What You Need to Know

 Selling Your Property Before HOA Foreclosure

-If you’re facing HOA foreclosure, selling your property early can be a good option.
+If you’re facing HOA foreclosure, selling your property early can be a great option!
 This lets you:

 • Keep control of the sale